China Factory Tour

 Introduction

-Adelaide-based WAG has visited 200+ factories across China on behalf of Australian businesses.
+Australia-based WAG has visited 200+ factories across China on behalf of Australian businesses.
 Most Australian businesses discover the truth about a Chinese supplier too late — after a deposit is paid, after containers have shipped, after quality problems surface in their warehouse.

 A factory visit cannot eliminate every risk.
 But it catches more than any email exchange, video call, or document review ever will.